Eureka Rebellion: Trials for sedition and high treason

-However, due to pre-trial legal chicanery and the unavailability of witnesses, it was Joseph who was the first accused man to go on trial.
-He was one of three Americans taken into custody at the stockade, with the United States Consul intervening to secure the release of the other two detainees.
-There were two privates from the 40th regiment that testified they saw Joseph fire a double-barreled shotgun and, by implication, that he inflicted the fatal wounds sustained by Captain Wise.
+Of the approximately 120 individuals detained after the battle, thirteen were put on trial for high treason.
+There were Timothy Hayes, Raffaello Carboni, John Manning, John Joseph, Jan Vennick, James Beattie, Henry Reid, Michael Tuohy, James Macfie Campbell, William Molloy, Jacob Sorenson, Thomas Dignum, and John Phelan.

-Butler Cole Aspinall, who appeared pro bono as junior counsel for Joseph, was formerly chief of parliamentary reporting for The Argus before returning to practice and was elected to the Legislative Assembly in the wake of the Eureka trials.
-He would receive many other criminal briefs later in his legal career, including that of Henry James O’Farrell, who was indicted for an 1868 assassination attempt on the Duke of Edinburgh in Sydney.
-Gavan Duffy said of Aspinall that he was: "one of the half-dozen men whose undoubted genius gave the Parliament of Victoria a first place among colonial legislatures."
+The African American John Joseph was the first rebel put on trial.
+Matters of fact were decided by a lay juries drawn from a general public that was largely sympathetic to the rebel cause.
+One of the junior counsels for Joseph was Butler Cole Aspinall, who appeared pro bono.
+Formerly chief of parliamentary reporting for The Argus before returning to practice, he was elected to the Legislative Assembly in the wake of the Eureka trials.
+He received many other criminal briefs later in his legal career, including that of Henry James O'Farrell, who was indicted for an 1868 assassination attempt on the Duke of Edinburgh in Sydney.
+Gavan Duffy said of Aspinall that he was: "one of the half-dozen men whose undoubted genius gave the Parliament of Victoria a first place among colonial legislatures".

-The prosecution was handled by Attorney-General William Stawell representing the Crown before Chief Justice William à Beckett.
-As Molony points out, the legality of putting a foreign national on trial for treason had been settled as far back as 1649.
-However, the difficulty the Crown prosecutor faced was that:

-The jury deliberated for about half an hour before returning a verdict of "not guilty."
-The Argus reported that "A sudden burst of applause arose in the court," but it was instantly checked by court officers.
-The Chief Justice condemned this as an attempt to influence the jury, as it could be construed that a jury could be encouraged to deliver a verdict that would receive such applause; he sentenced two men (identified by the Crown Solicitor as having applauded) to a week in prison for contempt.
+The jury's verdict of not guilty was greeted by applause, with two men being sentenced to a week in prison for contempt of court.
 Over 10,000 people had come to hear the jury's verdict.
 Joseph was carried around the streets of Melbourne in a chair in triumph, according to The Ballarat Star.

-Manning's case was the next to be heard.
-The remaining trials were then presided over by Victorian Chief Justice Redmond Barry, with all the other accused men being acquitted in quick succession except Dignum, whose indictment was withdrawn nolle prosequi.
-The remaining five were all tried together on 27 March.
-The lead defence counsel Archibald Michie observed that the proceedings had become "weary, stale, flat, dull and unprofitable."
+Manning's case was heard next.
+The indicted rebels were acquitted in quick succession, with the last five all being tried together on 27 March.
+The lead defence counsel Archibald Michie observed that the proceedings had become "weary, stale, flat, dull and unprofitable".
 The trials have, on several occasions, been described as a farce.

+As Molony points out, the legality of putting a foreign national on trial for treason had been settled as far back as 1649.
+A difficulty the Crown prosecutor faced regarding the mens rea was that:

 The Colonial Secretary Lord John Russell rebuked Hotham over the decision to prosecute the captured rebels, saying in a despatch: